 - Academic degrees from MIT and the London School of Economics

-- A decade of attending and teaching at sexuality conferences and workshops (including events that focused on BDSM and polyamory)
+- Over a decade of attending and teaching at sexuality conferences and workshops (including events that focused on BDSM and polyamory)

 - 10-day Vipassana silent meditation retreat